HersheyTaichou/CodeBible/Office 365/1 Global/Azure Graph.md

 Import-Module -Name Microsoft.Graph
 ```

-Here is a link to a graph with a list of Azure AD commandlets and the Graph counterparts.
+Here is a link to a graph with a list of Azure AD cmdlets and the Graph counterparts.
 [Find Azure AD and MSOnline cmdlets in Microsoft Graph PowerShell](https://learn.microsoft.com/en-us/powershell/microsoftgraph/azuread-msoline-cmdlet-map)